David-X329/flowchart-to-excel-skill/README.md

-# Flowchart → Excel Skill 🖼️→📊
+# BOx Flowchart → Excel Skill 🖼️→📊

 **An AI Agent skill that extracts structured data from flowchart images into Excel files.**